zobront/token-ping/README.md

 Many apps and scripts need the ability to ping the blockchain for some data.
 The setup for even the smallest amount of data can be frustratingly time consuming — providers, ABIs, contract objects, etc.

-Token Ping takes care of this for a few common token standards so you can get a contract instance ready to be queried in one line of code.
+Token Ping takes care of this for a few common token standards (ERC20, ERC721, and ERC1155) so you can get a contract instance ready to be queried in one line of code.

 ## Quick Start